National identity cards in the European Economic Area and Switzerland: Cards issued by EEA states

-Non-compliant identity cards
+Non-compliant cards

-Denmark, Ireland and Switzerland do not issue national identity cards compliant to the EU Regulation 2019/1157, for different reasons outlined below.
+Denmark, Ireland and Switzerland do not issue cards compliant to the Council Regulation (EU) 2025/1208, for different reasons outlined below.

 Danish identity cards are issued by municipalities, each having their own design, and are not accepted as valid travel documents outside Denmark.
 They were launched in 2017, replacing previous 'Youth Cards'.
 Since 2018 the nationality of the cardholder has been included, which briefly allowed the card to be used for travel to Sweden.
 However, in September 2019, Swedish authorities explicitly banned Danish municipal identity cards from being used for entry, due to their low level of security.
 Danish municipal ID cards are mostly only valid for proof of age requirements.
 In 2021, the Danish Ministry of Interior concluded that more secure national ID cards were not on the agenda due to costs.

-Ireland does not issue identity cards, but issues an almost functionally equivalent passport card on an optional basis only to those who have an Irish passport booklet.
-Recital 14 of the EU Regulation states that it does not apply to Irish passport cards because they do not serve identification purposes in the issuing member state.
-Irish passport cards nevertheless follow the ICAO 9303 standard and are biometrically compliant but do not contain the EU flag.
-However, the name of the European Union does appear on them.
+Ireland does not issue identity cards, but issues a passport card on an optional basis only to those who have an Irish passport booklet.
+Recital 12 of the EU Regulation states that it does not apply to Irish passport cards because they do not serve identification purposes in the issuing member state.
+Irish passport cards nevertheless follow the ICAO 9303 standard and are biometrically compliant (minus eID functionality) but do not feature the EU flag.
+However, "European Union" does appear on them.

-Swiss ID cards are not subject to the EU Regulation; however, they are machine-readable but do not contain biometric data.
-Nevertheless, Swiss ID cards are valid for travel across the EU and EEA due to bilateral agreements and the Schengen acquis.
-In June 2025, following an update to the Swiss-EU bilateral Agreement on the Free Movement of Persons, it was announced that biometric ID cards compliant with the standard would be introduced in 2026.
+Swiss national identity cards are not subject to the EU Regulation; however, they are machine-readable but do not contain biometric data.
+Nevertheless, they are valid for travel across the EU and EEA due to bilateral agreements and the Schengen acquis.
+In June 2025, following an update to the Swiss-EU bilateral Agreement on the Free Movement of Persons, it was announced that biometric ID cards compliant with the standard would be introduced, alongside the non-biometric version, in 2026.